News Release Archive

 Theatre Department Announces Auditions for 2009-10 Productions

-The College of the Canyons Theatre Department is holding auditions for five of next season’s biggest productions, which include Broadway, Shakespeare and a variety of other genres.
+The Theatre Department is holding auditions for five of next season’s biggest productions, which include Broadway, Shakespeare and a variety of other genres.

 “We have a very exciting season planned for this year and are hoping for a large turnout at the auditions for all of our productions,” said Paul Wickline, chair of the college’s theatre department.
 “We are looking for a talented, multicultural cast for director Randee Trabitz’ concept of ‘HAIR’ and a smaller cast for the powerful drama ‘Keely and Du’ directed by Susan Hinshaw.”